 Types of Fidelity Bonds

-- 1stparty bonds: These type of fidelity bonds provide protection for employees that are on the payroll of the employers.
-These commonly used policies protect the businesses from financial losses caused due to deliberate deceitful actions of employees or customers.
-Such actions not only inflict financial losses but also harm the reputation of the businesses.
-Some of the examples of such acts include theft, fraud, forgery, and other malicious acts.
+- 1stparty bonds: These fidelity bonds protect employees on the employer’s payroll.
+These commonly used policies cover businesses from financial losses caused due to deliberate deceitful actions of employees or customers.
+Such activities not only inflict financial losses but also harm the reputation of the companies.
+Examples of such acts include theft, fraud, forgery, and other malicious actions.

-- 3rdparty bonds: These type of fidelity bonds provide protection for employees that work on a contract basis with the companies.
+- 3rdparty bonds: These fidelity bonds protect employees who contract with the companies.
 Independent contractors and consultants are mainly covered in this category.
-As such, most companies who work with contracted employers ask the contractors to get the 3rdparty fidelity bonds.
+As such, most companies who work with contracted employers ask the contractors to get the 3rdparty fidelity bond.
 Financial institutions, such as banks and other lending institutions, usually request the contracted parties to have3rdparty insurance.

 Who Should Purchase Fidelity Bonds?

-As per federal regulations, all businesses with retirement plans are required to have ERISA fidelity bonds for employees who are responsible for managing benefit funds.
-These ERISA fidelity bonds must cover a minimum 10% of the funds managed by these employees.
-However, the companies should also check their own industry specific regulatory requirements while purchasing these policies.
-Further, these policies are also found to be useful for companies that frequently send their employees to client sites.
+As per federal regulations, all businesses with retirement plans must have an ERISA fidelity bond for employees responsible for managing benefit funds.
+These ERISA fidelity bonds must cover 10% of the funds these employees manage.
+However, the companies should also check their industry-specific regulatory requirements while purchasing these policies.
+Further, these policies are also helpful for companies that frequently send their employees to client sites.

-The cost of fidelity bonds are primarily driven by the policy limits, the volume of sensitive information managed by the company, and number of employees having access to the sensitive information.
-According to one of the insurance companies (Insureon), small businesses on average pay $1,055 per year for a fidelity bond.
-Based on the customer profile of Insureon, 37% of small businesses pay in excess of $1,200 per year for a fidelity bond, 42% pay in the range of $600 to $1,200 per year, and the remaining 21% pay less than $600 per year.
+The cost of a fidelity bond is primarily driven by the policy limits, the volume of sensitive information managed by the company, and the number of employees accessing the sensitive information.
+According to one of the insurance companies (Insureon), small businesses, on average, pay $1,055 per year for a fidelity bond.
+Based on the customer profile of Insureon, 37% of small businesses spend more than $1,200 per year for a fidelity bond, 42% pay in the range of $600 to $1,200 per year, and the remaining 21% pay less than $600 per year.

 Requirements for Fidelity Bonds

-The following are the requirements of fidelity bonds:
+The following are the requirements of a fidelity bond:

-- All businesses with retirement plans are required to have ERISA fidelity bonds and they must cover at least 10% of the funds managed by the employees.
+- All businesses with retirement plans must have ERISA fidelity bonds and cover at least 10% of the funds managed by the employees.

 - These bonds cover only those employees who directly handle cheques, cash, other properties, or any sensitive information.

-- Only companies with proper employees can purchase fidelity bonds; self-employed personnel is not covered by fidelity bonds.
+- Only companies with proper employees can purchase fidelity bonds; fidelity bonds do not cover self-employed personnel.

-- The minimum amount of fidelity bonds to be purchased is higher of $1,000 or 10% of plan assets.
-On the other hand, the maximum limit of fidelity bond purchase is $500,000, which can go up to $1,000,000 in case the plan also holds the employer securities.
+- The minimum amount of fidelity bonds to purchase is more than $1,000 or 10% of plan assets.
+On the other hand, the maximum limit of fidelity bond purchase is $500,000, which can go up to $1,000,000 if the plan also holds employer securities.

-The fidelity bonds not only cover the fraudulent activities of the employees but also covers the customers who are impacted by the frauds.
-The following are some of the major uses of fidelity bonds:
+The fidelity bond covers the employees’ fraudulent activities and the customers impacted by the fraud.
+The following are some of the practical uses of fidelity bond:

 - Forgery: Duplicating someone’s signature for transferring money from a company or client account